onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 ##### Conv2D
 Since Conv2D of zDNN library only supports the case where dilations equal to one, `-dilation=1` option are added in `test/numerical/TestConv.cpp`.
 Also, since only VALID and SAME_UPPER as pading type are supported, `-padding=valid_upper is prepared to use the pading type.
 Currently dynamic height and weight dimension are not supported.
 So `-dim=static` are provided to test only static dimension case.
-To set data range for input data and weight in Conv2D, an environment variable `TEST_DATARANGE` are used.
-Currently the value is "-0.1,0.1" written in cmake file to set the range from -0.1 to 0.1.

 ##### Gemm
 Since `alpha` and `beta` should be one for Matmul of zDNN library, `-alpha=1` and `-beta=1` options are added in `test/numerical/TestGemm.cpp` and set in the CMakeLists.txt (`test/accelerator/NNPA/numerical/CMakeLists.txt`)